Berea-College-CSC-226/2024-fall-csc-226-p01-final-project-p01-main/README.md

 # CSC226 Final Project

-## Instructions

-Exclamation Marks ️indicate action items; you should remove these emoji as you complete/update the items which they accompany.
-(This means that your final README should have no ️in it!)

 ️**Author(s)**: Din din

 ️**Google Doc Link**: https://docs.google.com/document/d/1HVP6fGvnpCJ0lKVme72FM8JZB4IiN9JlbNWyp3xQ2x4/edit?usp=sharing

----

 ## References
 Throughout this project, you have likely used outside resources.
 Reference all ideas which are not your own, and describe how you integrated the ideas or code into your program.
 This includes online sources, people who have helped you, AI tools you've used, and any other resources that are not solely your own contribution.
 Update as you go.

 Dr Heggens: for overall layout, gave me ideas on how my layout should look like -told me to change the objects into sprites, so collision can happen